ZeanQin/zeanqin.github.io/_posts/2019-09-09-definitive-guide-typescript.md

 ## What is TypeScript

 _TypeScript is a typed superset of JavaScript that compiles to plain JavaScript_.
-TypeScript is not a totally separate language; it's a language built on top of JavaScript, by adding new features and key words.
+TypeScript is not a totally separate language; it's a language built on top of JavaScript, by adding new features and additional key words.

 Some key TypeScript features include,

 - supports standard JavaScript code,
-- provides static typing so we can catch incorrect data types through tooling, compilation process or after fact i.e. unit testing,
+- provides static typing so we can catch incorrect data types through tooling (e.g. red lines in editor), compilation process or after fact (e.g. unit testing),
 - provides encapsulation through classes and containers i.e. modules,
 - supports for constructors, variables, properties and functions,
 - supports interfaces to define the mimimum members that a particular type must have,